heymustafa02/zapy/README.md

 ## ⭐ Overview

-AutoFlow is a scalable, event-driven automation platform inspired by Zapier.
+Zapy is a scalable, event-driven automation platform inspired by Zapier.
 It enables workflows that connect:

 - 🔗 **Webhooks**